KjeldSchmidt/kjeldschmidt.github.io/_posts/2025-10-19-styling-flashy-quotes.md

 ![](/assets/images/e-ink-text-layout/color-chart.jpg)

 A color chart, showing that dark colors are displayed more reliably than light ones

+That's all, thanks, bye!

 [^color-mapping]: I ended up needing to create a basic color mapping, with one set of RGB colors for displaying on the web frontend mapped to a different set of RGB values to actually get a perceptual match on the e-ink screen.
 Telling the screen to show <span style="color: #00FF00">█████</span> results in a color best approximated by <span style="color: #608050">█████</span>.